Well welcome to the Rebellion, let's learn along with Finn.

 - The Pelta/Phoenix Home ($30) is a great way to get your squadrons pushed forward one more speed notch, and push 4 squadrons at a time while doing it.

 - If you want to crazy contribute with your bombers, get a second Rebel Squadrons Pack ($20) or a second Rebel Transports/Flotilla Pack ($20) for the Bomber Command Center/Comms Net.
 Even without BCC, it pads your activations and helps you pass tokens with Comms Net to your other ships.
-Going past 2 is something to think about at a later time, but 2 in a Bomber Fleet isn't insane.
+You won't ever need to go past two, luckily.

-- Getting a MC30 ($30) is a good step, as it'll let you use the TRCs it comes with along with getting to use some black dice.
+- Getting a MC30 ($30) is a great next step, as it'll let you get to use some black dice.
 Tired of Demolisher being a big black dice rolling jerk?
 Well turnabout is fair play!
 Roll some back at him!

-- The LMC80 ($40) and H1MC80 both can put out a LOT of damage, resulting in many dead ships from your abilities.
+- The LMC80 ($40) can put out a LOT of damage, resulting in many dead ships from your abilities.
 It depends if you want to apply that damage FORWARDS or SIDEWAYS.

 - A third CR90 isn't CRAZY, but a 4th may be.
 May not be, if you really want to run Cracken...